 Whether one is an independent contractor or in service depends on the facts of each case.
 The principal test applied to determine the character of the arrangement is that, if the employer reserves the right to control the manner or means of doing the work, the relation created is that of master and servant, while if the manner or means of doing the work or job is left to one who is responsible to the employer only for the result, an independent contractor arrangement is thereby created.

-In shirt -sleeve english, this means that the most important element to consider is the amount of control the employer exercises over the individual.
+In shirt-sleeve English, this means that the most important element to consider is the control the employer exercises over the individual.

-- The worker is regularly engaged in business apart from that of the employer and is available to the general public to perform such services.
+- The worker is regularly engaged in business besides that of the employer and is available to the general public to perform such services.

-- The worker possesses some special skill or trade not common to the general public.
+- The worker possesses special skill or trade not common to the general public.